PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 Whether you’re exploring analytics projects, want to elevate your rhythm of business updates, or just want to chat about creativity and complexity—I’d love to hear from you:

 I also share thoughts and stories on my **[blog](/pages/why.md)** a mix of analytics, creativity, and behind-the-scenes lessons.
-Feel free to explore, and let me know what resonates.
+Explore, connect, and let’s turn data into stories that matter.

 <div class="social-icons">
   <a href="https://linkedin.com/in/jennchin" target="_blank" aria-label="LinkedIn profile: Jennifer Chin">